oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api_frontend/product_kit_item.md

 Retrieve the ID of the product of type "kit" owning the product kit item.

-### products
+### kitItemProducts

 #### get_subresource

-Retrieve the records for the products of a specific product kit item record.
+Retrieve the kit item products of a specific product kit item record.

 #### get_relationship

-Retrieve a list of IDs for the products of a specific product kit item record.
+Retrieve a list of IDs of the kit item products of a specific product kit item record.

 ### productUnit